Svetoslavb04/AutoMarkt-REST-API/README.md

 To run the server follow the guide:
 1. Set the following environment variables:
 > NODE_ENV, PORT, DB_CONNECTION_STRING, SECRET, AWS_AccessKeyID, AWS_SecretAccessKey
+`AWS_AccessKeyID, AWS_SecretAccessKey` are optinal if you use AWS S3 for storing images
 2. open a command prompt and run `npm install` to install the packages
 3. run `npm start` and make requests